Guide to Hair Gels & Waxes

 The differences in how they are applied also varies.
 Gel is best applied to wet hair and soaked in to your locks, whereas wax is best applied on dry hair and can be easier to sculpt later in the day.

 How do I use hair gel?

 Hair gel is pretty simple to apply, and there are often instructions on the bottle to give you a helping hand.
-It can be applied to all hair types and lengths, though hair does typically need to be wet to maximise its potency.
+It can be applied to all hair types and lengths, though hair does typically need to be wet to maximize its potency.
 If you apply hair gel to dry hair it can often get caught between the hairs and create a brittle, sticky residue that looks and feels unpleasant.

-	The key to utilising hair gel comes in the amount you apply: applying too little fails to impact your hair and makes it difficult to mould, whereas too much can make your hair become limp and lifeless.
+The key to utilizing hair gel comes in the amount you apply: applying too little fails to impact your hair and makes it difficult to mold, whereas too much can make your hair become limp and lifeless.
 The optimum amount is a penny shaped drop in your hand, which you should rub between your palms and fingers then either scrunch in your hair or smoothly run through with your fingers.

 After application, don't rinse your hair.
 Allow the gel to be absorbed into your hair, and if you want to shape it differently you can scrunch or twist with your fingers.